Home > Investor Relations > Quarterly Financial Highlights

 Notwithstanding the net current liabilities position, based on the Group's existing financial resources, the Group believes that it will be able to refinance its borrowings and meet its current obligations as and when they fall due.

-The Aggregate Leverage of the Group as at 31 December 2022 was 36.4% (31 December 2021: 35.4%) of the Group's Deposited Property.
+The Aggregate Leverage of the Group as at 31 December 2023 was 35.6% (31 December 2022: 36.4%) of the Group's Deposited Property.
 This complied with the stipulated Aggregate Leverage limit.
-The interest coverage ratio (ICR) and adjusted ICR2 stood at 18.3 times at of 31 December 2022.
+The interest coverage ratio (ICR) and adjusted ICR1 stood at 11.3 times at of 31 December 2023.

 Consolidated Statement of Cash Flows

-Net cash from operating activities has increased in 2022 as compared to 2021, mainly due to higher rental income from the nursing homes acquired in July 2021, December 2021 and September 2022 as well as higher rent from the Singapore properties.
+Net cash from operating activities has increased in 2023 as compared to 2022, mainly due to higher rental income from the nursing homes acquired in September 2022 and October 2023 as well as higher rent from the Singapore properties.

 Net cash outflow on purchase of investment properties (including acquisition related costs) was as follows:

-The acquisition related costs paid in 2022 were in relation to the nursing home properties acquired in July 2021, December 2021 and September 2022.
+The acquisition related costs paid in 2023 were in relation to the nursing home properties acquired in September 2022 and October 2023.

-Net cash used in investing activities as of 2022 included payment of capital expenditure on existing properties and an advance payment to the contractor in relation to the Renewal Capex Works for MEH.
+Net cash used in investing activities as of 2023 included payment of capital expenditure on existing properties and the Renewal Capex Works for MEH.

 Commentary

-2 As PLife REIT has no hybrid securities as of the reporting date, there is no difference between ICR and Adjusted-ICR.
+1 As PLife REIT has no hybrid securities as of the reporting date, there is no difference between ICR and Adjusted ICR.